The Master of Public Administration Program

 City Management Fellowship Program

-The MPA is proud to head into Year VI of the CMFP program that pairs outstanding MPA students with Orange County city managers for an academic year.
+The MPA is proud to head into Year VIII of the CMFP program that pairs outstanding MPA students with Orange County city managers for an academic year.
 The CMFP is an innovative and collaborative partnership between the MPA program and the Orange County City Manager's Association.
 The program provides professional, academic and financial support to four exceptional MPA students who demonstrate a commitment to public service and desire a career in city management.
 The Fellowship is designed to cultivate key competencies needed for successful leadership at the highest levels of local government management, and will complement the academic coursework of the MPA program with practical skill building, mentorship, and networking opportunities within the Orange County region.
-The program has financial support from CARE Ambulance, Inc., C.J.
+The program has financial support from C.J.
 Segerstrom & Sons, the Orange County City Managers Association, and generous individual donors.
 If you'd like to donate to this program, please click here: City Management Fellowship Program Fund